Filter by Category:

 2. Organize your mini-lessons.
-Check out the Idea Library link for organizing your mini-lessons.
+Check out the Learning Center article on organizing your mini-lessons.

 4. Create a day-to-day start-up to your writing year.
 What are the procedures you want to deliberately incorporate into your first weeks of school in order to improve the management of your writer’s workshop?
 How will you reveal the 6 Traits to your writers?
 Make a 20-day game plan that includes each day’s mini-lesson and students’ independent writing time activity.

 Need some support to create a beginning-of-the-year plan for launching your writer’s workshop?
 Kristina Smekens provides just that in her Launching the Writer’s Workshop 5-hour on-demand workshop for Grades K-2 or Grades 3-12.

 5. Create a day-to-day start-up to your reading year.
 What routines and behaviors would you like to implement into the launch of your reading year?
 How will you introduce reading comprehension strategies and use your reading block time?
 Maximizing the time requires a specific game plan for reading.
 Kristi McCullough created a resource, Launch the Reading Block, that shows how to establish routines, outline expectations, and build stamina at the beginning of the school year.

 6. Identify core vocabulary.
 Go through your academic standards and identify the math, science, social studies, and/or language arts terms that are essential for your grade-level.
 Identify the top 30 core concept words per content area for the year.
 Pinpointing these core words helps you more intentionally teach them throughout the year.